 Although they rarely offer additional benefits, as long as you’re in credit and meet any various requirements (usually a minimum number of direct debits or money paid in per month), these accounts are completely free.

-One of the biggest incentives for switching bank accounts is a big wad of cold hard cash, or sometimes a voucher for a specific store.
-The best incentives today max out at around £200, but £100 to £175 is more common.
+One of the biggest incentives for switching bank accounts is a big wad of cold hard cash, or sometimes a voucher for a specific store or case of wine.
+The best incentives today max out at just under £200, but £100 to £125 is more common.

 Sometimes the cash incentive will come in two parts: one lump now, and then another chunk if you stick with the bank for a year.
 This is obviously an attempt by the bank to prevent you from switching again quickly, but it can mean you’re stuck with poor customer service while you wait for the balance of your switching incentive to arrive.